 Perseverance of the Saints—We believe and preach that it is impossible for any chosen, redeemed, believing sinner to completely depart from Christ, to be lost forever, or to fall short of heaven’s glory.
 All who were elected from eternity, redeemed at Calvary, and called by the Spirit in time will endure to the end because they are saved by God with an everlasting salvation.
 Absolutely nothing can sever them from God their Savior, destroy their salvation, or pry them out of God’s almighty hands.
 (Jn.
 10:28-29, 11:25-26; Is.
 45:17; Rev. 22:5; Job 17:9; Jer.
 32:40; Ps.
 37:28)

-We believe and preach CHRIST ALONE—the glories of his person; his willingness to save the vilest of men; the freeness of his grace to undeserving sinners; the wonders of his love; the merits of his obedience; the awesome, saving power of his blood; the success of his work; the efficacy of his sacrifice; the perpetuity of his intercession; the perfection of his salvation; and the glorious liberty of his redeemed people from the power, curse, penalty, and condemnation of God's holy law—and we do so gladly, boldly, and without apology.
+We believe and preach CHRIST ALONE—the glories of his person; all of his wonderful works, from creation to glorification; his willingness to save the vilest of men; the freeness of his grace to undeserving sinners; the wonders of his love; the merits of his obedience; the awesome saving power of his blood; the success of his sacrifice; the sufficiency of his righteousness; the perpetuity of his intercession; the perfection of his salvation; and the glorious liberty of his redeemed people from the power, curse, penalty, and condemnation of God's holy law—and we do so gladly, boldly, and without apology.
 Come to Christ, and this great salvation is yours!
 Refuse, and “there remaineth no more sacrifice for sins, but a certain fearful looking for of judgment and fiery indignation, which shall devour the adversaries.”